metio/seb/content/posts/short-git-clones.md

 $ git clone codeberg:orga/repo
 ```

-In case you are working with lots of repositories inside a single organization, consider adding the following Git configuration (`$XDG_CONFIG_HOME/git/config` or `~/.gitconfig`):
+In case you are working with many repositories inside a single organization, consider adding the following Git configuration (`$XDG_CONFIG_HOME/git/config` or `~/.gitconfig`):

 ```
 [url "github:orga/"]